 Let’s understand the calculations with the help of an example:

-Ansh is repaying a home loan.
+Akash is repaying a home loan.
 The total amount paid in a particular year amounts to INR 6 lakhs of which INR 2.5 lakhs is the interest component.
-The person has also incurred a pre-construction interest of INR 2 lakhs.
+Akash has also incurred a pre-construction interest of INR 2 lakhs.
 He is earning INR 80000 annually from a let out property and also pays municipal taxes of INR 5000 for the property.
 Let us now calculate the Income from House Property under both the scenarios:

 |Type of Property||Self Occupied||Let Out|

 |Gross annual Value (Rent paid)||NIL||80,000|

 |Less: Municipal Taxes or Taxes paid to local authorities||NA||5,000|

 |Net Annual Value (NAV)||NIL||75,000|

 In the case of self-occupied property, the deduction for interest on Home Loan have a maximum limit of INR 2,00,000.
 Whereas in the case of a let-out property, you can claim the entire amount of interest as a deduction.